apache/airflow/.github/SECURITY.rst

   releasing the CVE information (announcement and publishing to security indexes) as part of the release process.
 This is facilitated by the security tool provided by the Apache Software Foundation.

+* Severity of the issue is determined based on the criteria described in the `Severity Rating blog post <https://security.apache.org/blog/severityrating/>`_  by the Apache Software Foundation Security team

 Releasing Airflow with security patches
 ---------------------------------------